Hussain-Abdullah-Gilani/API-CRUD-APP/README.md

 ## Introduction

 Welcome to the Android CRUD (Create, Read, Update, Delete) App!
 This Android application provides a simple interface for managing a collection of items, allowing users to perform CRUD operations on them.
+Powered by [JSONPlaceholder](https://jsonplaceholder.typicode.com/)

 ## Table of Contents